Electoral system of Germany: Scrutiny of elections

 Within two months after the federal election (Bundestagswahl) any voter can request the scrutiny of elections.
 According to the established practice of the Federal Constitutional Court (Bundesverfassungsgericht) the Committee for the Scrutiny of Elections of the Bundestag, the parliament of Germany, has to reject a request if the distribution of mandates did not change even with the request being granted.

 The Committee for the Scrutiny of Elections only makes sure that the Federal Voting Act is implemented properly; it does not deal with possible unconstitutionalities.

 If the Bundestag rejects the veto, an appeal to scrutiny of elections can be lodged to the Federal Constitutional Court of Germany within another two months.
 This appeal has to be joined by 100 eligible voters.

-If the veto is successful, the affected member will lose his or her seat in parliament.
+Affected members lose their seat in parliament if the veto is successful.
 This member can in turn file a lawsuit against the adjudication.

 No appeal to scrutiny of elections against decisions made by the German Bundestag has thus far been successful.

 Party structure

 Membership

 Political parties are required to be membership-based, and the party determines its membership based upon its own bylaws, i.e., the party itself determines who can join, leave, and who is excluded from the party.
 Applications for membership may be rejected without justification, and party bylaws may impose requirements and restrictions on membership, but may not discriminate based on gender, age, religion or ethnicity.
 All parties have membership fees, which range from 0.5%–4.0% of members' salaries, with reduced fees for low-income members.
 There is no collective membership.
 (For example, some countries' labor unions have enrolled its members in parties automatically.)

 As parties can reject applications without justification, it is possible to discriminate unofficially.
-The feminist party Die Frauen even calls all its members women in its bylaws, but claims this term also applies to men.
+Similarly to other parties using male pronouns for all genders, the feminist party Die Frauen even calls all its members women in its bylaws, but claims this term also applies to men.